Skip Breadcrumb Links

 Understanding the Canadian Context

-In addition to having strong clinical skills, as an IEHP, you will also need to understand how the Canadian healthcare system differs from that in your own country.
+In addition to having strong clinical skills, you’ll also need to understand how the Canadian healthcare system differs from that in your own country.

-There are many sector-specific community organizations across Ontario that can help you prepare for employment.
-Settlement agencies have specialized employment programs to help you with communication skills and job-search support like interviewing, preparing a Canadian-style CV or resume, and networking sessions with industry experts and employers.
+Many sector-specific community organizations across Ontario can help you prepare for employment.
+Settlement agencies have specialized employment programs to help you with communication skills and job-search support, like interviewing, preparing a Canadian-style CV or resume, and networking sessions with industry experts and employers.

 To find free support in your community, visit the Find Services Near Me section of Settlement.Org and choose “Find a Job” from the dropdown menu and the city you are in.